DylanFrenchCarroll/ewd-labs-2023/README.md

 ## Integrating with React App

 React Repo: https://github.com/DylanFrenchCarroll/web-dev-masters
 I changed all of the endpoints in the React Application to go through the API instead of direct calls the TMDB Api.
-The favourites are also added when the button is clicked so that the MongoDB is also used.
+The favourites are also added when the button is clicked so that the MongoDB is also used e.g.

 ~~~Javascript
 export const getMovieVideo = (args) => {